galaxyproject/galaxy-hub/content/news/2024-07-11-RSEc-CoDex/index.md

 <img src="./rsec.svg" style="max-width: 400px" alt="RSEc" />

 The [ELIXIR Research Software Ecosystem (RSEc)](https://research-software-ecosystem.github.io/index) is supported and coordinated by [ELIXIR Europe](https://elixir-europe.org/).
-It makes use of a sophisticated CI architecture that collects metadata for research software metadata, providing a unified resource for researchers.
+It makes use of a sophisticated CI architecture that collects metadata for research software metadata, providing a unified resource for researchers, developers and curators.

 The RSEc collects metadata from [bio.tools](https://bio.tools), [Bioconda](https://bioconda.github.io/), BioContainers, [Debian Med](https://www.debian.org/devel/debian-med/index.de.html), [Galaxy CoDex](https://github.com/galaxyproject/galaxy_codex),
 [OpenEBench](https://openebench.bsc.es), and [WorkflowHub](https://workflowhub.eu/) available in the [Content repository](https://github.com/research-software-ecosystem/content).
 More information about the sources can be found [here](https://research-software-ecosystem.github.io/sources).

 The CI architecture is [openly available](https://github.com/research-software-ecosystem/utils) and can be adapted and leveraged to integrate other metadata sources as well.
-Recently, the architecture was extended to include Galaxy Codex's metadata.
+The architecture was recently extended to include metadata from the Galaxy Codex.

 The CI bots perform the following tasks weekly:

-* Downloads dumps of all meta sources into the content repository
+* Download dumps of all metadata sources into the content repository
-* Stores the metadata entries of each tool from all sources into a dedicated folder in the content repository
+* Store the metadata entries for each tool, from all sources, in a dedicated folder in the content repository

 <img src="./CI_01.png" style="max-width: 400px" alt="CI" />